Westfield Montgomery: History

+On May 1, 2016, the Montgomery Mall had a new transit center opening, replacing the old transit center.

 Expansion

 A plan to expand the mall by 360000 sqft was approved by Montgomery County in September 2007.
-With the expansion, Westfield Montgomery has more than 1500000 sqft, the fourth largest mall in the Washington area behind Tysons Corner Center, Westfield Wheaton, and Fair Oaks Mall.
+With the expansion, Westfield Montgomery has more than 1500000 sqft, the fourth-largest mall in the Washington area behind Tysons Corner Center, Westfield Wheaton, and Fair Oaks Mall.

-In 2014, a 16-screen Arclight Cinemas opened at the mall but was forced to close down in April 2021 due to the COVID-19 pandemic.
-In February 2022, AMC Theatres acquired the lease to the cinema and announced that it would reopen in March of that year.
+In 2014, a 16-screen Arclight Cinemas opened at the mall.
+It closed in April 2021 due to the COVID-19 pandemic; in February 2022, AMC Theatres acquired the lease to the cinema and announced that it would reopen the following month.